-Being a 10 year small batch release it’s not likely we’re going to see it again anytime soon unless the lads at Bowmore were preparing for it to be a hit and have stocks ready to go for a new batch next year.
+Being a 10 year small batch release it’s not likely we’re going to see it again unless the lads at Bowmore were preparing for it to be a hit and have stocks ready to go for a new batch next year.
 Which I hope they do and, for a while at least, it becomes a regular thing.
-We need more sherried whiskies that show this kind of restraint and balance while still exploding with complex flavors and aromas.
+We need more sherried whiskies that show this kind of restrain and balance while still exploding with complex flavors and aromas.

 If you’ve tried the Bowmore Devil’s Casks add your thoughts and notes in the comments below.